Pixelnarium/flatpak/README.md

 # flatpak
-various flatpaks of programs I use
+various flatpak manifests of programs I use